IanSapp128/Tectrix-VR-data-extractor/README.md

 - Universal texture format for all applications
 - Fix color pallet on some applications

-Each one of the Textrix VR bike applications have their data stored differently so the script will have to have checks for which application is being read and adjust accordingly.
+Each one of the Tectrix VR bike applications have their data stored differently so the script will have to have checks for which application is being read and adjust accordingly.

 ### Known issues